 Staying active is very important.
-The benefits of exercise are not just physical.
+The benefits of exercise are not just physical .
 Exercise can help lift your mood and help to alleviate fatigue.
-A gentle walk, gardening, or house work can help to keep you more active but it is important to listen to your body.
+A gentle walk, gardening, or house work can help to keep you more active and to do something is better than nothing unless you are feeling physically unwell.
+It is important to listen to your body.